 Persons recklessly, carelessly, or intentionally causing a fire to be ignited in any University building or on the grounds of the campus without a legitimate purpose are subject to University discipline and to arrest under applicable sections of the New York State penal law.
-This does not apply to fireplaces, barbecue grills, or other authorized areas.

-Persons intentionally interfering with or failing to follow emergency procedures, including fire drills, are subject to disciplinary action.
+Persons intentionally interfering with or failing to follow emergency procedures, including fire or other emergency drills, are subject to disciplinary action.